nklmish/microservice-demo/README.md

 curl -s -H "Accept: application/json" http://localhost:8761/eureka/apps | jq '.applications.application[] | {port:.instance.port["$"], ipAddress:.instance.ipAddr,hostName: .instance.hostName, serviceName:.name}'
 ```

-**Replace the port under which zuul-service is running on your computer** and  execute
+**Replace the port under which zuul-service is running on your computer** and  execute ```curl```.
+For e.g. on my machine zuul-service is running on port 44953, so we can execute

 ```
 curl -s localhost:44953/catalog-service/catalog/100 | jq .
 ```

-You will see sample response
+You will get response like this:
 ```json
 {
   "product": {